abonello/riddle-game-app/README.md

 Then register and for now redirect to index.html.
 Later this will take the user to the user page in logged in status.

+#### There is a bug.

+When I check if a username is available, if it is available it is immediately showing in the header.
+This should only appear after the user finishes the registration process. (or if the user logs in using the login button).

+Fix:
+At first I tried to remove the username=username from the return, but this means that I cannot keep the username displayed in the text box.
+I wanted to keep this then I decided to remove the variable displaying the username in the header in the register page as I do not intend to use this anyway.

+Alternatively I could have given a different variable name for the text box but then I would add another variable to an already long list that I have to pass.